Andi Eigenmann: Personal life

 On 23 November 2011, Eigenmann gave birth to a daughter named Adrianna Gabrielle "Ellie" Eigenmann via Caesarean section.
-When asked about the identity of her child's father, Eigenmann claimed that actor Jake Ejercito, son of former Philippine President Joseph Estrada, is the father of her daughter Ellie, saying that "he was there since the beginning and he loves my daughter like his own, and so he's the father."
+When asked about the child's paternity, Eigenmann claimed that actor Jake Ejercito, son of former President Joseph Estrada, is the father of her daughter Ellie, saying that "he was there since the beginning and he loves my daughter like his own, and so he's the father."
 Eigenmann said that she never took a DNA paternity test for her child.
 Eigenmann and Ejercito split in 2014.

 In 2018, Eigenmann entered into a relationship with professional surfer Philmar Alipayo.
 On 23 July 2019, she gave birth to her second child and first with Alipayo, a daughter named Keliana Alohi "Lilo" Eigenmann Alipayo.
 In August 2020, Eigenmann announced she was pregnant with her third child and second with Alipayo.
-The couple announced in a video on their YouTube channel released December 13, 2020 that the child is a boy.
-Eigenmann and Alipayo then announced via Instagram on December 20 that they were engaged.
-On January 17, 2021, Andi gave birth to her third child, a boy named Koa, announcing it on her Instagram account on January 19.
-The family is based in Siargao., Surigao del Norte in the Philippines.
+The couple announced in a video on their YouTube channel released 13 December 2020 that the child is a boy.
+Eigenmann and Alipayo then announced via Instagram on 20 December that they were engaged.
+On 17 January 2021, Andi gave birth to her third child, a boy named Koa, announcing it on her Instagram account on 19 January.
+The family is based in Siargao.